nodech/gpg-setup/readme.md

 Or print them on paper and store somewhere safe.
 *Note: It will be error-prone to type that key back in.*

-## Migrating to new keys
-### Reasons
-There are several reasons you might want to move to new keys:
-  1. You lost your master key or forgot the passphrase.
-  2. You think your master key might be compromised. (or know for sure)
-  3. You want to change structure or algorithms of your keys.
-  4. other reasons.?

-### Steps
-Steps<sup>[[5]][futureboy-migrating]</sup> (See scenarios below):
-  1. Generate new keys and revocation certificate.
-  2. Make new key default key.
-(Change gpg.conf default-key)
-  3. Sign new key with old key. (`gpg --default-key oldkeyid newkeyid`)
-     - `gpg -u oldkeyid --edit-key newkeyid`
-     - `gpg> sign`
-  4. (opt) Trust old keys signatures.
-     - `gpg --edit-key` (we already changed default key)
-     - `gpg> trust`
-  5. Communicate your update to your friends with signed message, using old key.
-  6. Revoke old key -- If people send you encrypted data and there's a chance they don't know that key was revoked (e.g. they don't update keys from key servers.), you wont be able to decrypt that data, so you might want to keep it alive for some time, and communicate key updates well.
-  7. Disable your old keys, because some services might still use first secret key that is available in the keychain.
-     - `gpg --edit-key keyid`
-     - `gpg> disable`

-### Scenarios
-If you lost or your key got compromised you can't use master key anymore and you **must** revoke key right away.
-Unfortunately, you will have to start creating Web of Trust and prove your identity from scratch.
-  - `gpg --import certificate.rev`

-If reason is #1(lost), you can't do step #3 (sign new key) and you have to communicate that you messed up, doing all other steps.

-But if your key got compromised(#2), you should not do #3 and #4, you **must** revoke key right away and be done with it.
-If someone has your key, they can sign new keys as well as do everything else basically.
-(It's pretty hard to get it compromised when ssd is encrypted and key is encrypted -- but still possible)

-In other cases you can follow all the steps.

-**Note: if your keys got compromised, it gives full capabilities to the attacker.
-Attack will also be able to decrypt all your past messages as well as new ones encrypted to the same encryption keys.
-As well as sign new keys or messages and so on.**

 ## Importing keys
 If you want to communicate with someone or make sure you can verify messages signed by them, you need to import keys necessary